knutel/logicsim2/README.md

 # LogicSim - Digital Logic Simulator

+> [!CAUTION]
+> This is an experiment to see what Claude Code can do.
+This is my second attempt.
+The first one got way too vibe-y and starting to break under its own weight.
+My intention this time is to keep a bit shorter leash on CC by giving more details and not accepting crappy code.
+Commits labeled as co-authored by Claude are entirely Claude’s work, while those without that label are mine.
+> Almost all demonstrations of AI coding, or vibe coding, are doing trivial ToDo apps or the like.
+This is an attempt at doing something useful instead.

 A .NET 8 Avalonia application using MVVM pattern with ReactiveUI for building digital logic circuits.

 ## Solution Structure